 Michigan Megan's Law

-enacted the "Violent Crime Control and Law Enforcement Act of 1994", aka Megan's Law, without any objections.
+enacted the "Violent Crime Control and Law Enforcement Act of 1994", also known as Megan's Law, without any protests.

 Make your FREE search now, and find out how many of Michigan's Offenders are living close to your own home.